 You can easily calculate the total delta of your position by summing up the deltas of individual options.
 For example, you have the following portfolio of options:

-- you are long 2 ITM calls with a delta of 0.70
+- Long 2 ITM calls with a delta of 0.70

-- you are short 1 OTM call with a delta of 0.40
+- Short 1 OTM call with a delta of 0.40

-- you are long 1 OTM put with a delta of -0.30
+- Long 1 OTM put with a delta of -0.30

-The total delta of your position is:
+Total delta of your position is:

 - 2 x 0.70 (2 contracts of long calls)

-- less 0.40 (subtract because you are short)
+- minus 0.40 (subtract because you are short)